Ketosis vs. Ketoacidosis: Understanding the Critical Differences for Your Health

 What is Diabetic Ketoacidosis (DKA)?
 A Medical Emergency

 Diabetic ketoacidosis is a critical complication that arises not from diet, but from a profound lack of insulin.
-It is most commonly associated with the onset of Type 1 diabetes or missed insulin doses in diagnosed patients.
+It is most commonly associated with the onset of Type 1 diabetes or missed insulin doses in people already diagnosed with diabetes.

 The Acid Crisis: As ketones accumulate rapidly, they dissociate and release protons into the bloodstream.
 In nutritional ketosis, the body handles this easily.
 In DKA, the sheer volume of ketones depletes the body’s bicarbonate reserves.
 The blood turns acidic (metabolic acidosis), which impairs enzyme function, oxygen transport, and organ health.